Quetzal

+Physical attributes

 Quetzals have iridescent green or golden-green wing coverts, back, chest and head, with a red belly.
 Their wings are suited to camouflage under rainy conditions, because their feathers blend well with wet and shiny green area.
 They are strongly sexually dimorphic, and parts of the females' plumage are brown or grey.
-The tails of the male quetzals may take up to three years after reaching maturity to grow to the maximum length.These largely solitary birds feed on fruits, berries, insects and small vertebrates (such as frogs).
+The tails of the male quetzals may take up to three years after reaching maturity to grow to the maximum length.
+These largely solitary birds feed on fruits, berries, insects and small vertebrates (such as frogs).
 Even with their famous bright plumage, they can be hard to see in their natural wooded habitats.

 Conservation status

 None of the many quetzal species are under immediate threat in the wild, although the eared and resplendent quetzal are at the Near Threatened status.
 Pharomachrus mocinno is dependent on standing dead and mature trees for breeding holes, which are only formed in primary cloud forest; the species' breeding behavior is linked to the long term existence of these forests such as the few remaining in highland Guatemala.
 The remaining are not considered threatened by the IUCN and all are locally common.
 Among the most concentrated populations are the Baja Verapaz part of the Sierra de las Minas and the Chicabnab Reserve of Alta Verapaz.
 However, it should be kept in mind while despite the fact that quetzals typically inhabit cloud forests, the fact that they are being divided into much smaller patches is what is known as a principal threat to their survival.
-Resplendent Quetzals are known to relocate in lower elevated areas during the summertime when precipitation is known to increase, their patterns in movement are most likely correlated to an surplus of ripe Lauraceae fruits.
+Another major threat to these animals is poaching.
+Since their feathers are still seen as an artifact poachers use their feather as trade to foreign tourists and museum collectors, but also are used for medicines and rituals.
+Deforestation is eliminating their natural habitat causing them to relocate to other areas.
+Resplendent Quetzals are known to relocate in lower elevated areas during the summertime when precipitation is known to increase, their patterns in movement are most likely correlated to a surplus of ripe Lauraceae fruits.